Improvisation Video

 Notes

-As areas not well-represented in these 2 minute video clips, my experiences with group-collaborative, weight sharing dance methodologies, and public performance installation work all have better photographs than film I realize!
+Areas not well-represented in these 2 minute video clips but foundational to my performance + devising experiences: group-collaboration, weight sharing, floor work / inversions and public performance installation work (which all have better photographs than film at this point).

-This is based on the nature of many projects where the focus is the community’s experience + confidentiality or the partnership is with people who have health or student privacy protections.
+This is based on the nature of many projects where the focus is the community’s experience + confidentiality — e.g., the partnership is with people who have health or student privacy protections, or the piece is rooted in an important but personal life event less easeful to film or to share for an audition (funeral / memorial, community gathering around a person with illness, interfaith grief or site-responsive rituals).